The museum is open. Any vaccinated people are free not to wear masks. Unvaccinated people must wear masks.

 Vintage Computer Federation owns a comprehensive collection of historic computing artifacts.
 Our collection is curated by the VCF Mid-Atlantic chapter.
-It is displayed it in a wing of the InfoAge Science Center, 2201 Marconi Rd., Wall, New Jersey, 07719.
+It is displayed in a building on campus of InfoAge Science Center, 2201 Marconi Rd., Wall, New Jersey, 07719.

-Our museum is open 1pm-5pm on most weekends and some Wednesdays.
+Our museum is open 1pm-5pm on most Saturdays, Sundays and some Wednesdays.
 We are also open other times by appointment, and sometimes we host other events or bring our displays on the road — see the chapter calendar.
 Exhibits span the 1940s through today.
-Contact email@example.com for details.
+Contact museum AT vcfed.org for details.